Dijadiju/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 7-print_tebahpla.c program  prints lowercase alphabet in reverse followed by an newline using putchar function.

 The 8-print_base16.c program prints all the numbers of base 16 in lowercase, followed by a new line using only putchar function.

+The 9-print_comb.c program prints all possible combinations of single-digit numbers separated by commas and space in ascending order using putchar function.